“Let food be thy medicine and medicine be thy food”

 nutritional support for patients who are critically-ill or malnourished.
 Type of nutritional support include:

 For a dietitian’s outpatient appointment, please contact SKH Appointment Centre at 6930 6000.
 A referral letter from a doctor is required.
-Video consultation services are also available as part of outpatient services.
+Video consultation and phone consultation services are also available as part of outpatient services.

 SKH Dietitians run various group education workshops and hands-on cooking demonstrations to patients and caregivers to support self-care nutrition management in chronic diseases and other conditions, including SKH Diabetes Workshop (Step up,